DS-runaway/WD-FinalProjectCoffeeShop-DelosSantos/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?
+    The project is to make a working responsive website using Bootstrap or Tailwind based on the prompt given to the student's respective group.
-- Whats the purpose
+- Whats the purpose?
+    The purpose of this project is to learn and get oneself familiar with coding and designing a website using libraries with HTML.
-- What are key components
+- What are key components?
+    This website's key components are listed below.
-- What technology used and how it is used
+- What technology used and how it is used?
+    This website's used technologies are listed below.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Parallax transition
-- Transactional
+- Embedded with Bootstrap Features
+- Added Responsiveness for PC and Tablet Devices

 ### Technology
 <!-- TODO: List of Technology Used -->